ricomariani/CG-SQL-author/CQL_Guide/generated/internal.md

 This isn't everything but it should leave you well armed to begin your own exploration of `sem.c`.

-Note: details on unsub/resub are forthcoming.
+>NOTE: details on unsub/resub are forthcoming.
 This code is under development.

 ## Part 3: C Code Generation